na-stewart/Free-SafeSurf/README.md

 <ins>Before configuration, make sure you understand what each setting does.</ins>

 ### Hosts Filter
 Operating system level content filtering is implemented via a hosts file which is used to map a connection between an IP address and domain name.
-SafeSurf routes A massive amount of questionable domains to `0.0.0.0` to reject the users request to visit the site.
+SafeSurf routes A massive amount of questionable domains to `0.0.0.0` to reject the user's request to visit the site.
 The main drawback is that some content may fall through the cracks if a domain is not yet registered with SafeSurf and may not be as accurate as CleanBrowsing.

 - Adult: Rejects all domains with questionable adult content.
 - Gambling: Rejects all online gambling sites and questionable adult content.